The Process_

 The 5 Patterns

-AI image of a person reading a tablet
+AI image of a person reading an e-book reader

 AI image of two rear view mirrors attached to each other

-AI image of a person holding a flashlight and a phone
+AI image of a person holding a phone with a flashlight

-AI image of a person holding a flashlight and a phone
+AI image of a person holding a phone with a flashlight

 AI image of a person wearing light reactive glasses